forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * It is attempted to write always *factual & respectful & avoiding confrontation*, especially as this writing is public.
      > On the page on coronaviruses, sometimes the writing was emotional and/or even confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and [possibly] even counterproductive.
 Sorry.

-* Likely/near sure: Mistakes happen here and not all content is up to the task.
+* Almost sure: Mistakes happen here and not all content is up to the task.

 * Feedback is welcome - especially pointing out mistakes and improvement suggestions.